What is German Volume Training?

 Recovery is Non-Negotiable

 GVT creates extreme fatigue.
 Sleep 8+ hours, eat in a caloric surplus, and manage stress.
-Without proper recovery, you'll overtrain rapidly.
+Without proper recovery, performance and recovery quality will drop quickly, and the program becomes hard to sustain.

 The GVT Program Structure